DeadmanXXXII/Poison/README.md

 ## New additions due to new findings:
-Like Polyglot extensions leading to OOB attacks and image processing bypasses on profile upload services. shell.php.jpg and mal.csv.jpg DeadmanXXXII.pdf is brand new amd you need to be careful.
+Like Polyglot extensions leading to OOB attacks and image processing bypasses on profile upload services. shell.php.jpg and mal.csv.jpg DeadmanXXXII.pdf is brand new and you need to be careful.

 ### DeadmanXXXII.pdf
 This is a pdf created by two python scripts.